 Faith has the vision to be a dynamic Christian learning community embracing innovation, service, global thinking and excellence.
 This vision, combined with our values, provides our foundational direction moving into the future for our students and community.
 The vision statement has been very carefully crafted through many consultation sessions, engagement with our community, and feedback from our parent, student and staff groups in particular.
 Each word is full of meaning and purpose, combined with a call to action.

-Faith is proving to be a dynamic community, moving with purpose and innovation, responding to current and future needs while holding firm to the crucial values that our students must have.
+Faith has proven to be a dynamic community moving with purpose and innovation, responding to current and future needs while holding firm to the crucial values that our students must have.

-Service has always been a big part of Faith, and we acknowledge this in our vision statement and make a determination to continue to build this into our programs and the very fabric of who we are, and what we do.
-This meshes splendidly with being globally minded and outward looking, but the global thinking aspects are more far reaching as well.
-The cliché of it being a shrinking world has never been more pronounced, with the opportunities that present themselves to our students while at the College and then as they move out into the world.
-Preparing our students to be global citizens is essential and the College will weave these learnings into our program and community.
+Service has always been a big part of Faith.
+We acknowledge this in our vision statement, and make a determination to continue to build this into our programs and the very fabric of who we are, and what we do.
+This meshes splendidly with being globally minded and outward looking, however the global thinking aspects are more far reaching still.
+The cliché of it being a shrinking world has never been more pronounced.
+This is evident in the opportunities that present themselves to our students while at the College, and then as they move out into the world.
+Preparing our students to be global citizens is essential, and the College will weave these learnings into our program and community.

-Excellence is the final word of our vision statement.
+Excellence is the final word in our vision statement.
 It is a reference to all aspects of school life.
-It not only refers to high standards of academic achievement but strong values, high levels of effort, behaviour and the Christian values of; compassion, service, humility, forgiveness, justice and love.
+It not only refers to high standards of academic achievement, but strong values, high levels of effort, behaviour and the Christian values of; compassion, service, humility, forgiveness, justice and love.

 An enthusiastic and committed Christian staff, together with the community has developed a comprehensive curricular and co-curricular program to meet the various student needs within our Christian context.
 It is wonderful to be part of a Christian community which constantly reflects to seek improvement, and is dynamic in development and innovation in the pursuit of current best practice, in a context which places Christian pastoral care of students as its highest priority.